chemusqui1/SHRP_device_xiaomi_tucana/README.md

 TO DO:

-- Password and PIN decryption on Android R (Pattern decrypts succesfully)
+- Password and PIN decryption on Android R stock ROM (Pattern decrypts succesfully)

 ## Compile